 Mitochondrial dysfunction may be one of the underlying factors in the development of thyroid disease, whether hypo or hyper or issues with reverse T3.
 Mitochondrial dysfunction may be caused by nutrition insufficiencies, antibiotics, NSAID use, trauma, PTSD, environmental toxins, or even chronic viral infections.
 MTHFR mutations may also damage mitochondria.
 Before you consider thyroid supplementation consider a mitochondrial restoration program.
 Email for my client information packet if you need help. krispin@krispin.com .

-There is an accurate Thyroid Panel home test available from CVS for $50 (they also have a Vitamin D test, a nice add on, $30, to order) The test includes TSH, TPO antibodies, T3 and T4.
+There is an accurate Thyroid Panel test available from Life Extension for $75.
+They also have a Vitamin D test, $30.
+Ask for the requisition to be sent to you by email (and the results).
+Take the requisition to ANY LabCorp.
+The test includes TSH, free T3 and T4.
+You can also add TPO antibodies if needed.
+You CHOOSE.
 It is an excellent screening tool to monitor your need for supplemental thyroid and/or current treatment.

 Low levels of dietary protein, taurine, omega-3, vitamin D, vitamin A, retinoic acid not beta-carotene, vitamin C, potassium, zinc, copper, lithium, iron, selenium, and magnesium affect your thyroid gland function.
 It is possible to test positive for hypo, hyper or auto-immune thyroid disease and yet correct the abnormal tests with excellent nutrition.
 Unless your thyroid disease symptoms are severe or life threatening you may want to try improving your nutrition before you commit to life long use of thyroid hormone.
 If you already take thyroid medication a good nutritional program will help you be as healthy as possible and allow your medication to work better.
 Do not stop medication without notifying your physician.
 Autoimmune thyroid disease can be reversed unless the gland is fully fibrotic.